PlasmaPy/hack.plasmapy.org/pages/index.md

 ## What is a hack week and hacking?

-The term hacking has broad range of use in modern day slang.
+The term hacking has a broad range of use in modern day slang.
 However, it is often implied that hacking is done by some prodigy or expert.
 This is not necessarily the case for the **Plasma Hack Week**.
 Hacking during our event is seen as a collaborative coding session among novices,